Milton Hall

 Milton Hall near Peterborough, is the largest private house in Cambridgeshire, England.
-As part of the Soke of Peterborough, it was formerly part of Northamptonshire.
+As part of the Soke of Peterborough, it was formerly in Northamptonshire.
 It dates from 1594, being the historical home of the Fitzwilliam family, and is situated in an extensive park in which some original oak trees from an earlier Tudor deer park survive.
 The house is a Grade I listed building; the garden is Grade II*.

 Location

 The gardens and pleasure grounds of Milton Park are about 3 mi from Peterborough city centre, off the A47 road, and are about 35 acre to the south of the house.
 There are views of the park from both sides of the house.
 The house and grounds are private and not open to the public; however, Peterborough Milton Golf Club has a par 71 parkland course set in the grounds of the estate, with many of the holes being played in full view of Milton Hall.